jesseruu/jesseruu/README.md

 # Hello

 My name is Jesser and I'm studying software engineering.
-I'm migrating to Gitlab so this account will be a 100% mirror of every I will do on Gitlab!
+I'm migrating to Gitlab so this account will be a 100% mirror of every project I will do on Gitlab!

 If you want to go to my Gitlab [click here.][1]